ajirios/Streaming-Website/README.md

-# ChillOnline
+# Chillonline

-A media streaming web service for chatting with friends and accessing multimedia streaming with Pepper via Portable Native Client (pNaCl) modules.
+This code is a blueprint for a media streaming and social networking service that works with the Pepper interface via Portable Native Client (pNaCl) modules.

 # Languages